oceanprotocol-archive/predict-eth/examples/end-to-end-via-raw-ccxt-data-and-linear-models.md

-# Ready to Submit Example of Predicting ETH Price at a Given Hour
+# End-to-end example, with extra explanations

-*This is an example of how a full submission looks like -- you can actually use this one to participate!*
+This is an example full submission to the challenge.
+You can use it as starting point, for your own work.

-**The Mission of Ocean Protocol is to democratize data.**

-**This competition is part of our effort to help people understand the value of data and how to use it to their advantage.**

-In this example we will focus on predicting the Ether (ETH) price at a selected hour of the day.

 Remember:
 -  You do not have to win, just make a full submission (like this one)
--  This competition is ongoing, you can always improve your submission in the next edition.
+-  This competition has several rounds, you can always improve your submission in the next edition.
--  Also, have you ever considered that you might have a career in Data Science?
-Start by adding this experience to your CV.
-It's a start...

----

-Here is a detailed explanation of what to do and how a complete submission looks like.

 A few remarks:
 - The code presented here is repetitive and does not benefit from neither Python's nor Pandas methods.